ImDhairya/GIT-COHORT/Assignments/Git and Github.md

 > `git merge *branch-name*`

-Joins tow or more development histories together.
+Joins two or more development histories together.

 ---